Mass noun: Multiple senses for one noun

-In some languages, such as Chinese and Japanese, it has been claimed by some that all nouns are effectively mass nouns, requiring a measure word to be quantified.
+Regarding simpler languages without a morphological plural, such as Chinese and Japanese, some claim that all nouns are effectively mass nouns, requiring a measure word in order to be quantified.

 Quantification

 Some quantifiers can be used with both mass nouns and count nouns, including all, no, and some.
 Others cannot: few, many, those, and numbers (one) are used with count nouns; little and much with mass nouns.
 This also applies to phrasal quantifiers.
 For example, an amount of is for mass nouns, a number of is for count nouns, and a lot of can be used with both types.